p2/OAuth2/README.md

     }
     ```

-3. Open the _authorize URL_ in the browser (or an embedded web view).
+3. Now either use the built-in web view controller or manually open the _authorize URL_ in the browser:

     ```swift
     let redir = "myapp://callback"        // don't forget to register this scheme let scope = "profile email"
+    ```

+    **Embedded**:

+    ```swift
+    let web = oauth.authorizeEmbedded(redir, scope: scope, params: nil) oauth.afterAuthorizeOrFailure = { wasFailure in
+        web.dismissViewControllerAnimated(true, completion: nil)
+    }
+    ```

+    **OS browser**:

+    ```swift
     let url = oauth.authorizeURLWithRedirect(redir, scope: scope, params: nil) UIApplication.sharedApplication().openURL(url)
     ```

+    1. Since you opened the authorize URL in the browser you will need to intercept the callback.
-4. When the callback is called (intercept in your app delegate or in your web view), let the OAuth2 instance handle the full URL.
+        When doing so (intercept in your app delegate), let the OAuth2 instance handle the full URL.

         ```swift
-    oauth.handleRedirectURL(<redirectURL>) { error in
-        if error {
-            // something went wrong
+        func application(application: UIApplication!,
+                         openURL url: NSURL!,
+                   sourceApplication: String!,
+                          annotation: AnyObject!) -> Bool {
+            // you should probably first check if this is your URL being opened if <# check #> {
+                oauth.handleRedirectURL(url)
             }
-        else {
-            // we now have `accessToken`!!
         }
-    }
         ```

+4. After everything completes either the `onAuthorize` or the `onFailure` closure will be called.

-5. You can now obtain a `OAuth2Request`, which is an already signed `NSMutableURLRequest`, to retrieve data from your server.
+5. You can now obtain an `OAuth2Request`, which is an already signed `NSMutableURLRequest`, to retrieve data from your server.

     ```swift
     let req = oauth.request(forURL: <a resource URL>)